mixinmax/Turing-Oath/README.md

 4. I swear to release and remove user information at the user's request.
 Users should be allowed to leave a service or uninstall a product and have all stored personal information on them removed.

+#### Contributing

+I encourage people to get involved and contribute to the Oath.
+Just fork the repository and submit a pull request.